octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.42 - 2023-11-11 =
+* Added support for importing properties in the ReSales Online XML format

 = 2.0.41 - 2023-11-04 =
 * Added support for WPML in Kyero XML exports where URLs and descriptions can be sent in different languages